-Bourdieu defines the concept of doxa as a set of deeply held and taken for granted assumptions among people in a particular context.
+Bourdieu13 defines the concept of doxa as a set of deeply held and taken for granted assumptions among people in a particular context.
 While some beliefs get established and they are considered as legitimate (orthodoxy), other forms of emergent beliefs remain outside the established order and are considered marginal (heterodox) to it.
-Each scientific field-and other fields of relations-has orthodoxies and heterodoxies.
+Each scientific fieldand other fields of relations-has orthodoxies and heterodoxies.
 The orthodoxy retains its control over what counts as rigour and relevance, what is possible, and what is acceptable (in this case scientifically).
 The heterodoxy challenges the power and influence of orthodoxy on defining the terms of science.
 Some scientific sub-disciplines are considered more prototypical (normatively idealised as scientific) than others; some are considered typical (conforming to general expectations of science) and some atypical (underrepresented or devalued in relation to other disciplines).
 Broadly speaking, 'hard', 'pure', 'mathematical', and 'exact' sciences are valued and idealised, forming orthodoxies, while 'soft', 'applied', 'social', and 'inexact' sciences tend to be less valued in comparison, and relegated often to heterodox positions.
+Heterodoxy could bring innovation from the margins, if cultivated and better regarded by the leadership17.
+Heterodox evidence would find better reception in scientific contexts that value interdisciplinarity, multidisciplinarity and transdisciplinarity and recognise the innovative potential of pluralism over purism.

-Science capital is a term which Archer et al. developed, based on Bourdieusian term of cultural capital, which refers to the knowledge, education, intellect, insight, skills, and understanding that an individual could deploy to shape their status and power in a particular field.
-In the case of scientific capital, individuals garner knowledge, skills, and abilities that help them gain status, recognition, power, and access to resources such as research grants and contracts.
+Science capital is a term which Archer et al. developed18, based on Bourdieusian term of cultural capital, which refers to the knowledge, education, intellect, insight, skills, and understanding that an individual could deploy to shape their status and power in a particular field.
+In the case of scientific capital, individuals garner knowledge, skills, and abilities that help them gain status, recognition, power, and access to resources such as research grants and contracts, and to get their scientific knowledge widely used.
+Inter-field struggles for status and prestige could warp how certain forms of science capital may be recognised and valued while other forms are marginalised.